 There are often cultural misunderstandings between different kinds of people.
 Those who come from older generations may find it difficult to understand how the world is adapting and changing in certain circumstances.
 At the same time, younger people do not have the accumulated experience that those who are bit older do.
-Companies have to think carefully about how they can make business work out between the generations for the sake of betterment of one and all.
+Companies have to think carefully about how to manage different generations in the workplace for the sake of betterment of one and all.

 One of the areas where younger and older generations tend to split in the workplace is on how they would like to be managed.
 The tendency is for younger people to want their manager to be something of a coach towards them.
 They also tend to prefer a laidback approach in which there is not a sturdy hierarchy of command.
 Forbes says that older people tend to prefer it when the rules and boundaries are made more clear and when their leaders are direct and fully in charge.